elliottdevo8/kifer/README.md

-# kiefer
+# kifer
-Kiefer is a theme and ide for Emacs.
+Kifer is a theme and ide for Emacs.
 ## Checklist

 - [ ] Create bash script for basic .emacs.d